rlivingsus/misc/AllBooks.md

 - Meyer, LA: Under the Jolly Roger; Bloody Jack; Curse of the Blue Tattoo
 - Michener, James: Hawaii
 - Mitnick, Kevin: The Art of Deception; The Art of Invisibility
 - Mogel, Wendy: Voice Lessons for Parents
+- Morin, JS: Eve 14
 - Moss, Stephen: Fear the Sky
 - Nichols, Michael: The Lost Art of Listening
 - Nye, Bill: Everything All at once; Unstoppable